mpanighetti/dnd5e-rhythmancy/ch-1-learning-rhythmancy-spells.md

 ### Optional: Rhythmancy Spells for Other Classes

 By default, rhythmantic magic is only available on the bard spell list, through rhythmancy feats, or through training or self-teaching when a rhythmancy spell is discovered.
 However, the Dungeon Master can optionally make any or all rhythmancy spells available for spellcasters if they wish.
-If the DM allows, anyone with the Spellcasting or Pact Magic feature, or a feat that allowing learning a spell, could potentially learn rhythmancy as a spell option using these features, as long as they also have Proficiency in an instrument.
+If the DM allows, anyone with the Spellcasting or Pact Magic feature, or a feat that allows learning a spell, could potentially learn rhythmancy as a spell option using these features, as long as they also have Proficiency in an instrument.
 With this option, the rhythmancy spell is learned in place of the existing spell when the feature is gained.

 ## Rhythmantic Training